nadgowdas/cargo/README.md

 Cargo - Container Migration Solution
 ======================================
 Cargo is a system that we have developed at IBM Research to migrate containers along with their data with minimal downtime.
-Cargo leverages data federation capabilities of union filesystem to create a unionified view of data (mainly the root file system) across the source and target hosts.
-This allows Cargo to start up a container almost immediately (within a couple of milliseconds)  on the target host as the data from source root file system gets copied to target hosts either on-demand (using a copy-on-write (COW) partition)  or lazily in the background (using rsync).
+Cargo leverages data federation capabilities of union filesystem to create a unified view of data (mainly the root file system) across the source and target hosts.
+This allows Cargo to start up a container almost immediately (within milliseconds)  on the target host as the data from source root file system gets copied to target hosts either on-demand (using a copy-on-write (COW) partition)  or lazily in the background (using rsync).

 Installation
 --------------------------------------
-Cargo system primarily consist of followong two components:
+Cargo system primarily consist of following two components:
 1) server: a centralized authority to orchestrate and manage the migration process.
 2) agent: it needs to be installed on every docker host in the cluster.
 Agent is responsible for locally managing the container on the host.